three people in white lab coats looking into microscopes

 About the Careers Day

-In 2025, the Bioscience Careers Day took place online on Tuesday 25 — Thursday 27 March, from 12:30-14:30 via Zoom and included:
+Bioscience Careers Day will take place on Tuesday 3 — Thursday 5 March 2026, from 12:30-14:30 via Zoom.
+It will include:

 • Talks from industry professionals about the variety of careers available to bioscience graduates